 Creating a custom designed tension fabric structure that is both durable and aesthetically dramatic presented a daunting task.
 Shelter-Rite® architectural fabric by Seaman Corporation provided the ideal solution.
 The owners of the Nautica Stage in Cleveland, Ohio couldn't be happier.

-Jacobs Investments Inc., owners and operators of the Nautica Entertainment Complex, wanted to improve on an existing site.
+Over 15 years ago, Jacobs Investments Inc., owners and operators of the Nautica Entertainment Complex, wanted to improve on an existing site.
 The outdoor venue provides concert-goers a pleasant, natural surrounding to enjoy the sounds and visual excitement of various national recording artists.

 Architects Richard L. Bowen & Associates Inc. were hired to develop a one-of-a-kind tension fabric structure that was both practical and uniquely beautiful.
-They in turn worked with Geiger Engineers to turn this vision into reality.
+They, in turn, worked with Geiger Engineers to turn this vision into reality.